rela589n/knowledge-base/Database/Lake/Doctrine & Exclude Constraint.md

-This listener prevents generation of migration that is trying to drop the constraint.
+This listener prevents doctrine from creation of the migration that is trying to drop the constraint.

 ```php
 final readonly class VacationNonOverlappingPeriodsConstraintSchemaListener